ArmandtErasmus/spaceship_name_generator/README.md

 This is a Python program that generates a unique spaceship name based on the provided user inputs.

 # Skills Utilised
-1. Python Libraries: Importing and utilising Python libraries.
+1. **Python Libraries**: Importing and utilising Python libraries.
-2. String Manipulation: Manipulating string by concatenating them and applying various operations on them.
+2. **String Manipulation**: Manipulating string by concatenating them and applying various operations on them.
-3. User Input: Storing and retrieving user input to generate a spaceship name.
+3. **User Input**: Storing and retrieving user input to generate a spaceship name.
-4. Method Composition: Organising code into reusable functions and using methods within methods.
+4. **Method Composition**: Organising code into reusable functions and using methods within methods.
-5. Logical Operators: Utilising logical operators to validate user input data to help control program flow.
+5. **Logical Operators**: Utilising logical operators to validate user input data to help control program flow.
-6. Data Structures: Using arrays to store and retrieve values.
+6. **Data Structures**: Using arrays to store and retrieve values.
-7. Conditional Statements: Using "if" statements to handle incorrect user input and to guide the behaviour of the program.
+7. **Conditional Statements**: Using "if" statements to handle incorrect user input and to guide the behaviour of the program.

 # Instructions
 1. Click on the URL provided above which takes you to my Replit project.